Viking Library System board meeting July 21

 The Viking Library System Governing Board will be holding its monthly meeting Tuesday, July 21 at 6 p.m.

-In response to COVID-19 and pursuant to Minnesota Statute Chapter 12 Emergency Management, Governor Walz declared a state of emergency.
-In accordance with the state of emergency and Minnesota Statute Chapter 13D.021, the Viking Library System (VLS) Governing Board and VLS staff will participate in the meeting by telephone or other electronic means rather than being personally present at the regular Viking Library System meeting location.
+In response to COVID-19 Gov. Tim Walz declared a state of emergency.
+In accordance with the declaration the Viking Library System (VLS) Governing Board and VLS staff will participate in the meeting by telephone or other electronic means rather than being personally present at the regular Viking Library System meeting location.

 Post a comment as